nvhai248/nvhai248/README.md

 👀: I'm passionate about Golang, the Javascript programming language.

-🌱: Currently I am focusing on studying at Ho Chi Minh City University of Natural Sciences.
+🌱: Currently I am focusing on studying at Ho Chi Minh City University of Sciences.

 💞️: I am ready to accept interesting cooperation opportunities in this field.